ph1p/figma-chat/README.md

 This plugins needs a server ([https://github.com/ph1p/figma-chat-server](https://github.com/ph1p/figma-chat-server)).
 This is a simple websocket server. **Messages are only forwarded and not stored!**

+---

-At first I thought about saving the messages in one element, but the plugin can't  be notified when a new message arrives.
+At first I thought about saving the messages in one element inside the figma-file, but the plugin can't  be notified when a new message arrives.
-The plugin must poll every n milliseconds.
+The plugin have to poll every n milliseconds.

 ### Todolist/Featurelist

-- [ ] set custom server URL ([https://github.com/ph1p/figma-chat-server](https://github.com/ph1p/figma-chat-server))
+- [x] set custom server URL ([https://github.com/ph1p/figma-chat-server](https://github.com/ph1p/figma-chat-server))
 - [ ] notifications
 - [ ] save local history
 - [ ] regenerate new room name and secret key